ct-analytics/christopherteixeira_com_old/content/post/2020-07-30-setting-up-an-email-using-aws.en.md

 Various email clients and services might have slightly different steps, but I like using Spark for managing my many inboxes.
 They give you several options, from setting up a new [inbox](https://sparkmailapp.com/help/141-add-more-email-accounts-to-spark.html) to setting up an [alias](https://sparkmailapp.com/help/154-set-up-an-email-alias.html).

-Once that's completed, you should be good to start sending and receiving emails!
+Once that's completed, you should be good to start sending emails!
+However, receiving emails is a slightly different story.
+Having the SMTP is only part of the answer as you'll see.
+Receiving emails from unverified email addresses requires an extra step that requires setting up a function to forward incoming emails to the email associated with your alias.
+Luckily, this website outlines it all for you so head over to the traveling squid and read his posts [part 1](https://thetravellingsquid.com/2019/05/27/send-emails-with-gmail-using-amazon-simple-email-service/) and [part 2](https://thetravellingsquid.com/2019/05/30/domain-specific-email-on-gmail-with-amazon-ses/).

 Next post will be around setting up a professional looking signature for your email.